Pylons/pyramid/docs/glossary.rst

-    :term:`URL dispatch` based on URL data; if it's found via traversal, it's usually a :term:`model` object that is part of an object graph; if it's found via :term:`URL dispatch`, it's a manufactured context object that contains routing information.
+    :term:`URL dispatch` based on URL data; if it's found via traversal, it's usually a :term:`model` object that is part of an object graph; if it's found via :term:`URL dispatch`, it's a manufactured context object that contains security information.
 A context becomes the subject of a :term:`view`, and typically has security information attached to it.
 See the :ref:`traversal_chapter` chapter and the